• Skip to primary navigation

 You love writing, you’re passionate about a health topic and you want to share your health knowledge with the online world – so, why not start a health blog?

-If you’ve already decided that you want to start a health blog, it can be overwhelming to know where to begin.
+If you’ve already decided that you want to start a health blog, it can be overwhelming to know where to begin or how to choose a blog topic.

 Facing your fears is an important first step in the process.